Baby Girl Floral Nursery

 This rustic birch tree was the perfect way to not only display but organize all of her bows.
 To learn more organizational hacks, check out "Nursery Organization Tips & Tricks!
 A rustic peach frame and a silver multi-dimensional frame add a feminine touch.
 I painted this adorable custom wooden name puzzle (on Amazon) to complete the look.
 This name puzzle was also a gift from a dear friend and a unique gift I'll be purchasing for others as well.

 I thrive on a good organized room, and though most moms will admit, kids and organization are on oxymoron, I have found ways to contain the clutter while still having a general organizational plan that keeps me sane.
-These super functional wall or over-the-door racks (on Amazon) made organization a breeze!
+These super functional wall or over-the-door racks (on Amazon) made organization a breeze and add instant storage space!
 These adorable bandana drool bibs (on Amazon) are a must for drooling and teething babies and stay organized when hung on a space saving hanger!
 Click HERE to learn some more of my organizational tricks and tips and ways to reduce the clutter!

-One of the smartest things I added to the nursery were these light blackout curtains (on Amazon).
+One of the smartest things I added to the nursery were these light blackout curtains.
 We originally searched high and low for peach colored blackout drapes, only to no avail.
 We did find these beautiful airy peach curtains at HomeGoods, but little light did they block out.
 My next thought was finding white or grey blackout drapes to layer behind the peach, only to realize that the white did not do the trick and the grey made the peach color too muddy looking.
 After thinking long and hard, I finally came up with the perfect solution.
 Drapes that were black on the window facing side and white on the other side so that the peach color would stay true, but the light from outside would actually be blocked out.
+To do the same trick, just make sure to buy curtains with grommets so you can overlap the two curtains on the rod.
 These have been a Godsend!
-Find them in various colors on Amazon!
+Find these light blackout curtains in various colors on Amazon!

 One of my favorite pieces in the nursery is this sign.
 Before Baby E was born, we prayed endlessly for her.
 It took us over a year to get pregnant, but when we found out the news, we were over-the-moon excited and eternally grateful.
 Everyday she was growing inside of me, we prayed for her, never missing a single day.
 To read more about our TTC journey, click HERE.
 We had this scripture written in calligraphy to serve as a reminder of our prayers being answered.